domjurkschat/lazystack/README.md

 lazystack also provides `iter_chunks` for prefetching and yielding successive chunks along any axis of a 3D array (or lazystack), e.g.:

-You can also pass a plain 3D NumPy array instead of a lazystack.

 ```python
 from lazystack import lazystack, iter_chunks